This section provides a guideline on how to integrate VIOSO multi-projector and multi-client calibrations into Unreal Engine.

 - Click on Export.

-files and their respective blending masks as PNGs
+files for geometry and their respective blending masks as PNGs

 .